enumer-8/renderr/README.md

 ### Changelog

+23.03.2024 - Project marked on hold for the foreseeable future.

 17.03.2023 - Created line drawing functions via draw header and source files.
 When main is compiled, lines can now be drawn.

 24.02.2023 - Changed window initialization method from GLFW/SDL2 to X11/Xlib.
 Window fills with blue.